 XML stands for “extensible markup language.”
 XML is one of the most common tools used to store and transport content over the internet.
 An XML file contains XML code, and ends with the file extension ".xml".

 Many software applications are built to read XML files, and, with just a bit of knowledge of how they work, so can you.
-Let’s break down the meaning of XML word-by-word.
+Let’s break down the meaning of XML word-by-word, starting with "language."

 XML is a language that can be read and used by computer software.
 Specifically, the purpose of XML is to store data in a way that can be easily read by and shared between software applications.
 XML doesn’t do anything with the data other than store it, like a database.

 Let’s look at a basic example of an XML file below.
 You can also click here to view the file directly in your browser.

 As you can see, this file consists of two things, plain text (in black) and tags (in violet).

 Plain text is the actual data being stored.
 In this example, the XML is storing food items on a breakfast menu, as well as the things associated with each food: price, description, and calorie count.

 While plain text represents the data, tags indicate what the data is.
 Each tag represents a type of data, like “food” or “price”, and tells the computer what to do with the plain text data inside of it.
 Tags aren’t supposed to be seen by the software user, only the software itself.

 Each instance of an XML tag is called an element.
 In an XML file, elements are arranged in a hierarchy, which means that elements can contain other elements.
 The topmost element is called the “root” element, and contains all other elements, which are called “child” elements.